RealNick64/nick64blog/content/posters/index.md

 ---
-title: "Tech Stuff I Own"
+title: "Posters"
-layout: "tech-stuff"
+layout: "posters"
-description: "This page shows all the tech stuff I own, like computers, game consoles, etc."
+description: "This page talks about my interests and stuff."
 ---